gnani-ai/API-service/README.md

 </table>

 ## How to setup the API
-- In your client grpc code , you are required to pass headers along with the audio chunks.
-The headers must contain token,accesskey sent to your email id , the language that you want to use , audioformat and encoding type as key value pairs.
-The format to be followed is below :
+- In your client grpc code, you are required to pass headers along with the audio chunks.
+The headers must contain token,accesskey sent to your email id, the language that you want to use, audioformat and encoding type as key value pairs.
+For example, the format to be followed is below :
 <table>
 <colgroup>
 <col width="30%" />